Egypt-Gaza border crossing opens, letting desperately needed aid flow to Palestinians

 RAFAH, Gaza Strip (AP) — The border crossing between Egypt and Gaza opened on Saturday to let desperately needed aid flow to Palestinians running short of food, medicine and water in the territory that is under an Israeli siege.

-More than 200 trucks carrying roughly 3,000 tons of aid had been positioned near the crossing for days before heading into Gaza.
-An Associated Press reporter saw the trucks entering.
+More than 200 trucks carrying roughly 3,000 tons of aid, which had been positioned near the crossing for days, began heading into Gaza.

 Israel blockaded the territory and launched waves of punishing airstrikes following the Oct.
 7 rampage by Hamas militants on towns in southern Israel.

 Many in Gaza, reduced to eating one meal a day and without enough water to drink, are waiting desperately for the aid.
 Hospital workers were also in urgent need of medical supplies and fuel for their generators as they treat huge numbers of people wounded in the bombings.
 Hundreds of foreign passport holders also waited to cross from Gaza to Egypt to escape the conflict.

-Israel and Palestinian militants traded fire on Saturday after Hamas released an American woman and her teenage daughter, the first of some 200 captives to be freed after the militant group’s Oct.
-7 rampage into Israel.
-Meanwhile, there were indications that the Rafah crossing between Egypt and Gaza would soon open to allow in humanitarian aid.
+The opening came hours after Hamas released an American woman and her teenage daughter, the first of some 200 captives to be freed after the militant group’s Oct.
+7 incursion into Israel.
+It was not immediately clear if there was any connection between the two.

-Israel has sealed off the territory for two weeks, forcing Palestinians to ration food and to drink filthy water from wells.
-Hospitals say they are running low on medicine and fuel for emergency generators amid a territory-wide blackout.

-A line of empty flatbed trucks could be seen moving on the Gaza side, perhaps in preparation for bringing in the desperately needed aid.
-The U.S. Embassy in Jerusalem said it had information that Rafah would open later Saturday for foreigners to depart Gaza, but similar previous announcements have proven premature.

 The release came amid growing expectations of a ground offensive that Israel says is aimed at rooting out the militant group, which has ruled Gaza for 16 years.
 Israel said Friday it does not plan to take long-term control over the tiny territory, home to some 2.3 million Palestinians.